AdrienEtienne/scriptor/README.md

 # scriptor

-> A demo web app showing scripting toolsweb app
+> A demo showing a scripting tool : scriptor

 ## Build Setup